myStphane/game-and-watch-retro-go-save-state-backup/README.md

 This repository only contains a description of the "game-and-watch-retro-go save state" process, as already explained by kbeckmann.

-Aim: describe the roms "Save state" process from a Nintendo® Game & Watch™ (G&W) flashed with "game-and-watch-retro-go"
+Aim: describe the roms "Save state" process from a Nintendo® Game & Watch™ (G&W) flashed with "game-and-watch-retro-go" (ie, the rom "save" option within the G&W, that can be backuped locally on your computer & restored at any time, on the G&W, even after a re-flash with other roms).

 ## Sources
 * game-and-watch-retro-go source: https://github.com/kbeckmann/game-and-watch-retro-go